sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 ## Lab Scenario

-In this lab, you will learn how to implement a GitHub Action workflow that deploys an Azure web app by using DevOps Starter.
+In this lab, you will learn how to implement a GitHub Action workflow that deploys an Azure web app by using Azure DevOps.

 ## Objectives